Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 1,437 locations in Anoka County.
-However, the majority of locations will get a satellite or fixed wireless connection, which does not qualify as served in the MN statute.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 933 locations in Otter Tail County.
+Many of the locations qualify for fiber; the rest for satellite, which does not qualify as served in the MN statute.

 Possible BEAD support